Safeguarding Policy

 You must:

-• prioritise the welfare, health and wellbeing of children and adults at risk.
+• prioritise the welfare, health and wellbeing of children, young people, and adults at risk.

-• provide a safe environment for children and adults in need of care and support.
+• provide a safe environment for children, young people, and adults in need of care and support.

 • provide an example of good conduct you wish others to follow.

-• ensure that there is more than one adult present during activities with children and adults at risk, or at least that you are within sight or hearing of others.
+• ensure that there is more than one adult present during activities with children, young people, and adults at risk, or at least that you are within sight or hearing of others.

 • respect their right to personal privacy as far as possible.
 If someone discloses abuse to you, be sympathetic and supportive but do not agree to keep confidences.
-Explain to the child or adult at the earliest opportunity that it is your duty to pass on information appropriately.
+Explain to the child, young person, or adult at the earliest opportunity that it is your duty to pass on information appropriately.

-• encourage children and adults at risk to speak out about attitudes or behaviour that makes them uncomfortable.
+• encourage children, young people, and adults at risk to speak out about attitudes or behaviour that makes them uncomfortable.

 • remember that someone else might misinterpret your actions, no matter how well intentioned.

-• be aware that physical and verbal contact with a child or adult at risk may be misinterpreted.
+• be aware that physical and verbal contact with a child, young person, or adult at risk may be misinterpreted.

-• operate within AV's guidance and any specific procedures including the Code of Conduct.
+• operate within AV's guidance and any specific procedures including this Safeguarding Code of Conduct.

-• challenge unacceptable behaviour and report all concerns/allegations/disclosures/suspicions of abuse or harm to the Designated Person.
+• challenge unacceptable behaviour and report all concerns, allegations, disclosures, or suspicions of abuse or harm to the designated safeguarding lead.

 You must not: